 Filing and payment deadline

 Maine offers an automatic six-month extension to file your state return, provided you file by the end of that period.
 You can apply in writing, before the six months end, for a two-month extension.
-If you don’t pay at least 90% of what you owe by the original due date, you will face penalties for late payment and interest on any tax not paid by the original due date, regardless of an extension.
+If you don’t pay at least 90% of what you owe by the original due date, you’ll face penalties for late payment and interest on any tax not paid by the original due date, regardless of an extension.

 Be aware that a filing extension doesn’t extend the time you have to pay any tax due.
 Any tax you owe is still due by April 15.